-Upon arrival in the city of Punta Arenas you will be greeted by a staff member and transferred your hotel.
-In the afternoon, attend a briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
-Later, enjoy a welcome dinner and meet your fellow adventurers while enjoying regional cuisine.
+Arrive in Punta Arenas, Chile, before 2 PM where you will be welcomed by expedition staff and transferred to your hotel.
+In the afternoon, you will attend a mandatory briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
+Later, gather for a welcome dinner and meet your fellow adventurers while enjoying a typical regional menu.

 Return to King George Island and bid farewell to Antarctica before boarding the flight back to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program.)

 After breakfast, transfer to the Punta Arenas airport for your onward flight.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions – and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 As a requirement of participation on this expedition, all passengers must purchase emergency evacuation/repatriation insurance at a minimum coverage of $50,000.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.